From June 2026, households will have more opportunities to recycle as part of nationwide changes to waste collections.

 Households will receive two food waste containers:

-• One smaller 5 litre caddy for use in the kitchen (small enough to sit on your worktop or under your sink)
+• one smaller 5 litre caddy for use in the kitchen - small enough to sit on your worktop or under the sink

 Most households will also receive one extra 240 litre wheelie bin:

-• Addresses in Babergh will be delivered a green lidded paper and card bin.
-The current blue bin will become the recycling bin for glass, plastics, metal and cartons.
+• the current blue bin will become the recycling bin for glass, plastics, metal and cartons

-The extra bin and containers will be delivered to households between February to May 2026.
+The food waste containers and extra bin will be delivered to households between February to May 2026.

 What if I don’t have room for extra bins?